-Some creatures and monsters will have Innate Characteristics - instinctive actions they are naturally capable of performing without the need for a Task Roll.
+Some creatures have Innate Characteristics - instinctive actions they are naturally capable of performing without the need for a Task Roll.
 Sharks can swim, pterodactyls can fly, cobras have venomous bites, etc. List any such innate characteristics that are likely to be relevant to the game.